Air cargo security

-The AACA Scheme complements the existing RACA Scheme.
-The AACA Scheme covers businesses that provide road transport of cargo destined for carriage by air, such as courier companies.
+The AACA scheme covers businesses that transport cargo by road and that is destined for carriage by air, such as courier companies.